RobnettSean22/email-archives/REPORT.md

 };
 ```

-## Email Attachments
+## **Email Attachments**

 For the view of the attachments icon I set up some of the data within the json file with a boolean.
 If it is true, then it will displays the icon if it is false, then it will display nothing.
 Of course, that is just for this task, but it depends on how the actual data is set up on the back end.
 Definitely will try it after this is turned in for the fun of it.

-## SingleEmail Component
+## **SingleEmail Component**

 The component for a selected email view was created for the flow of the application.
 This component only will display the emails that are available in the search results.
-Housed within it is the option to toggle through the emails that were retrieved from the search results and the ability to view multiple emails at a time.
+Housed within it, is the option to toggle through the emails that were retrieved from the search results and the ability to view multiple emails at a time.

-## Multiple Email Bodies
+## **Multiple Email Bodies**

 This was definitely the trickiest part of this project since I decided to go with the React framework.
-I tried a couple methods to get this work, like [React Popout](https://github.com/JakeGinnivan/react-popout) and [React NewWindow](https://github.com/rmariuzzo/react-new-window) later down the road they could be really useful but they didn't work they way I was hoping they would for this project.
+I tried a couple methods to get this work, like [React Popout](https://github.com/JakeGinnivan/react-popout) and [React NewWindow](https://github.com/rmariuzzo/react-new-window) later down the road they could be really useful but they didn't work they way I had hoped for this project.
 To view multiple emails at a time I used [window.open().write()](https://reactdatepicker.com/) to create a window housing the info passed to it in HTML outside of the ReactDom.
+Which is examplified in the code below.

 ```js
 emailBody = (to, subject, body) => {